Starchild (band): History

 In early 1982, the band went into Metalworks Studios owned and operated by Triumph's Gil Moore, and recorded a two-song demo ("Steamroller Rock", "I Need A Woman Tonight") to shop for a new record label.
-Their contract with Axe records was mutually ended because the label wanted the band to change their look and musical style to the new wave trend that was becoming popular due to the success of bands like The Knack.
-The band however wanted no part of that and decided to go in more of a heavy metal direction, influenced by bands like Judas Priest and Iron Maiden.
+Their contract with Axe Records was mutually ended because the label wanted the band to change their look and musical style to the new wave trend, that was becoming popular due to the success of bands including The Knack.
+The band however wanted no part of that and decided to go in more of a heavy metal direction, influenced by bands such as Judas Priest and Iron Maiden.

 Toronto-based Attic Records were interested in signing the band but road fatigue took its toll, and Starchild split up in the summer of 1982 just before its Toronto audition for Attic.
 In the seven years between formation and breakup in 1982, Starchild toured across Canada constantly.

 Bob Sprenger and Neil Light formed the band Thief in the Night in 1985, opening for Trooper and Platinum Blonde and others before disbanding in 1990.

-Sprenger recorded two CDs with power trio Distant Thunder in the early 1990s and reunited with original Starchild bass player Neil Light to form the rock cover band Wake the Giants in 2001.
-With Canadian comedian Ron Pardo (History Bites) on drums and his brother Jason on lead vocals as well as new bass player Sam Barber (who replaced Light in 2011) the band did mostly covers including material from the Children of the Stars LP but disbanded in August 2014.
+Sprenger recorded two CDs with power trio Distant Thunder in the early 1990s, and reunited with original Starchild bass player Neil Light, to form the rock cover band Wake the Giants in 2001.
+With Canadian comedian Ron Pardo (History Bites) on drums and his brother Jason on lead vocals, as well as new bass player Sam Barber (who replaced Light in 2011) the band did mostly covers including material from the Children of the Stars LP but disbanded in August 2014.
 Sprenger is also the lead guitarist for a vocalist/keyboardist from London Ontario named Kathryn Marquis.
-They recorded and released a live CD called Your Kingdom Come in 2011 and recently recorded a new CD called Fire which includes a Sprenger written song called "Purest Love".
+They recorded and released a live CD Your Kingdom Come in 2011 and recorded a CD called Fire, which included a Sprenger written song, "Purest Love".
 It was his first recorded and published song since the Starchild days.

 Lead vocalist and founding member Rick Whittier died on September 18, 2015, after a lengthy battle with chronic obstructive pulmonary disease.

+After being contacted in the summer of 2023 by the Greek record label Sonic Age/Cult Metal Classics, Sprenger sent some unreleased demos recorded in the early 1980s to them.
+They released them in LP and CD formats called Steamroller in 2024.
+The LP contained eight tracks including the three song demo recorded at Metalworks plus five songs recorded in a rehearsal hall a few months later.
+The CD also contained some bonus tracks including a drum and bass solo.

+Starchild's original drummer Greg Fritz Hinz died of cancer on February 16, 2024.